ethereumvd/ethereumvd.github.io/index.md

 Hi!
 I am **Vedant**, a sophomore at **IIT (ISM) Dhanbad** with a deep interest in mathematics and computer science.

 ### Current Interests:
-- Fourier Transforms and Signal Processing
+- Fourier Analysis and Signal Processing
 - Cryptosystems and Cybersecurity
 - Capture The Flag (CTF) Challenges